The Sixties – science

 There was great interest in the “CF factor” and Dr Martin Crawfurd, working in Leeds, studied our patients using the cilia of fresh water mussels.
 He obtained positive results on 11 of 12 patients with CF, 150 of 163 parents, 28 of 47 siblings and 15 of 162 controls.

-Although this test was eventually abandoned, on one occasion a positive ‘cilia test’ performed by Martin Crawfurd, caused us to persevere with establishing the diagnosis of CF in a girl aged one year whom we initially thought she had Shwachman–Diamond syndrome.
-She had severe fat malabsorption from early infancy and the jejunal biopsy showed an entirely normal intestinal mucosal histology but the sweat tests, performed by the experienced staff at a reliable laboratory, were repeatedly normal.
+Although this test was eventually abandoned, on one occasion a positive ‘cilia test’ performed by Dr Martin Crawfurd working in Leeds, caused us to persevere with establishing the diagnosis of CF in a girl aged one year whom we initially thought had Shwachman–Diamond syndrome.
+She had severe fat malabsorption from early infancy and the jejunal biopsy showed an entirely normal intestinal mucosal histology but the sweat tests, performed by the experienced staff at our reliable laboratory, were repeatedly normal.
 However, the child eventually developed an abnormal sweat test and the typical clinical features of CF; she eventually died at the age of 25 years from her pulmonary disease caused by the chronic Pseudomonas infection.